kvarak/dnd/docs/_Classes/warlock.md

     You can cast *guardian of faith* once without expending a spell slot.
 When *guardian of faith* is cast in this way it appears as a large phantom and deals necrotic damage instead of radiant damage.
 Once you use this feature, you can't use it again until you finish a long rest.

 - #### Voices in the Wall
-    You can cast the *thaumaturgy* cantrip up to a range of 120 feet, and you can affect objects you can't see, so long as you have seen them before and can visualise their location.
+    You can cast the *thaumaturgy* cantrip up to a range of 120 ft, and you can affect objects you can't see, so long as you have seen them before and can visualise their location.

     In addition, you can create up to three different effects with a single casting of this spell, and you can also extinguish a small non-magical light source such as torch or lamp for up to 1 minute as a chosen effect.

 - #### Watcher's Gaze
     *Prerequisites: 15th level*

     Matter is of no consequence to sight and mind.
-When you touch a surface or object, such as a wall, floor or door, you may cause a 10 foot square area up to 5 feet thick to become transparent to yourself as a ***bonus action***.
+When you touch a surface or object, such as a wall, floor or door, you may cause a 10 ft square area up to 5 ft thick to become transparent to yourself as a ***bonus action***.
 Creatures with *truesight* or under the effect of the *see invisibility* spell can also see this transparency.
 This effect remains as long as you keep touching the affected surface.

 - #### Whispers of the Grave
     *Often, the dead speak to you, whether you'd like them to or not.*